filipsobol/sonda/packages/sonda/README.md

 * **Default:** `true`

 Whether to open the report in the default program for given file extension (`.html` or `.json` depending on the `format` option) after the build.

+### `gzip`

+* **Type:** `boolean`
+* **Default:** `false`

+Whether to calculate the sizes of assets after compression with GZIP.

+The report will also include the estimated compressed sizes of the individual files that make up each asset.
+However, unlike the compressed size of the entire asset, the estimates for individual files are not completely accurate and should only be used as a reference.

+Enabling this option will increase the time it takes to generate the report.

+### `brotli`

+* **Type:** `boolean`
+* **Default:** `false`

+Whether to calculate the sizes of assets after compression with Brotli.

+The report will also include the estimated compressed sizes of the individual files that make up each asset.
+However, unlike the compressed size of the entire asset, the estimates for individual files are not completely accurate and should only be used as a reference.

+Enabling this option will increase the time it takes to generate the report.